apache/activemq-artemis/docs/user-manual/en/using-AMQP.md

 So, make sure you follow these conventions if you intend to cross protocols or languages.
 Especially on the message body.

+A compatibility setting, allows aligning the naming convention of AMQP queues (JMS Durable and Shared Subscriptions) with CORE.
+For backwards compatibility reasons, you need to explicitly enable this via broker configuration:

+* amqp-use-core-subscription-naming
+   * true - use queue naming convention that is aligned with CORE.
+   * false (DEFAULT) - use older naming convention.

 # Example